mihneasim/postabstract/README.rst

 Installation
 ======================

-1. Place 'postabastract' in INSTALLED_APPS of your django projects' settings file.
+1. Place 'postabastract' in INSTALLED_APPS of your django project's settings file.
 #.
 Place following code in settings file::